 FY 2015-16 Community Agency Funding Process

 On September 15, 2014, the Mayor and City Council approved a new community agency funding process by which grant requests from community agencies will be reviewed and approved.
-Non-profits and other organizations seeking city financial support should attend the City of Winston-Salem Community Agency Funding Orientation Workshop.
-The workshop is scheduled for Tuesday, October 21, 2014, from 2:00 to 4:00 p.m. at the Mazie S. Woodruff Center (4905 Lansing Drive).
+The City of Winston-Salem hosted a Community Agency Funding Orientation Workshop for non-profits and other organizations seeking city financial support as the kick-off.
+The workshop took place on Tuesday, October 21, 2014, from 2:00 to 4:00 p.m. at the Mazie S. Woodruff Center (4905 Lansing Drive).
+The city hosted a secondary workshop to provide technical assistance on Thursday, November 6, 2014 from 2:00 to 4:00 p.m. at the Mazie S. Woodruff Center.

 - New application and review process